darkwizard242/ansible-role-speedtest/README.md

-speedtest_repo_debian_gpg_key           | Speedtest GPG key url required on Debian family systems speedtest_repo_debian                   | Speedtest repo URL for Debain family systems. speedtest_repo_debain_filename          | Name of the repository file that will be stored at `/etc/apt/sources.list.d/` on Debian based systems. speedtest_repo_debian_keyring_filename  | Name of the gpg file that will be stored at `/etc/apt/trusted.gpg.d/' on Debian based systems. speedtest_repo_debian_desired_state     | `present` indicates creating the repository file if it doesn't exist on Debian based systems.
+speedtest_repo_debian_gpg_key           | Speedtest GPG key url required on Debian family systems speedtest_repo_debian                   | Speedtest repo URL for Debain family systems. speedtest_repo_debain_filename          | Name of the repository file that will be stored at `/etc/apt/sources.list.d/` on Debian based systems. speedtest_repo_debian_keyring_filename  | Name of the gpg file that will be stored at `/etc/apt/trusted.gpg.d/' on Debian based systems.
+Should end in `.gpg` speedtest_repo_debian_desired_state     | `present` indicates creating the repository file if it doesn't exist on Debian based systems.
 Alternative is `absent` (not recommended as it will prevent from installation of **speedtest** package). speedtest_repo_el_name                  | Repository name for Speedtest on EL based systems. speedtest_repo_el_description           | Description to be added in EL based repository file for Speedtest.